Skip to main content

 • Lack of proper understanding of social media and methods for monitoring social media platforms to address the potential dissemination of misinformation that may affect a bank’s reputation

-In response to the findings identified in this report, a new version of the R-SAT was released in October 2023 that identifies additional security considerations that banks will need to evaluate regarding their preparedness for a ransomware attack.
+A new version of the R-SAT, released in October 2023, identifies additional security considerations that banks will need to evaluate regarding their preparedness for a ransomware attack.

-The notable additions to the new version of the R-SAT are identified below:
+Notable additions to the new version of the R-SAT include:

 • A column was added in item 4 to identify services that are based in a cloud environment